roodletoof/cig/README.md

+# ISSUES
+No matter what I do it says that there are 2666 allocations or something.
+This is concerning.

 # A collection of libraries inspired by zig

 I like zig, but I really like writing C. I am starting with implementing